rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-03-18-companies.md

 for companies to support this incredible program in 2014.

 This year we have three options for companies to join and support the program;
+as
++ Sponsors,
-as Sponsors, Coaching companies and/or in financially supporting organizers.
++ Coaching companies and/or
++ financially supporting organizers

 ## 1. Sponsors